KeithIMyers/chromiumos-docs/dbus_in_chrome.md

 within [chrome/browser/chromeos/dbus] and instantiated by [chrome_browser_main_chromeos.cc].

-Note that some existing services that depend on `//chrome` are implemented in [chromeos/dbus/services] and declare `Delegate` interfaces that are implemented by code in [chrome/browser/chromeos/dbus].
-This pattern should not be used in new code.
-[Issue 843392] tracks updating existing services.

 ### Policy files

 In order for Chrome to be able to take ownership of a service name and for other